 - A drafting error in a professionally drawn will resulted in the residuary estate passing to unintended intestacy beneficiaries.
 In the absence of the agreement of the unintended intestacy beneficiaries to rectify the will a claim for rectification was issued.
 The costs of the successful rectification claim were subsequently recovered from the will drafter’s insurers.

 - Acted for three executors where the estate administration could not be concluded due to a dispute with the fourth executor.
 A claim was issued seeking the court’s determination as to the construction of the home made manuscript Will and the incorporation of a letter of wishes.
 Following a three day trial before Judge Russen QC judgment was handed down in April 2018 and can be read at http://www.bailii.org/ew/cases/EWHC/Ch/2018/730.html

-For further information about our Oxford Contentious Wills, Trusts and Probate solicitors, please contact Sarah Foster, Director, on 0845 271 6793 or submit a secure enquiry form.
+For further information about our Oxford Contentious Wills, Trusts and Probate solicitors, please contact Sarah Foster, Managing Partner, on 0345 271 6793 or submit a secure enquiry form.

 “Sarah is praised by sources for having ‘shown good judgment on what the issues were and how things were going’, is ‘a fine and measured litigator’, is a ‘very skilled and very thorough lawyer’ and has an ‘excellent attention to detail and a strong pedigree’.”
 Chambers & Partners

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.